 The Encapsulation Length field indicates 0 if the status is set to STATUS_INVALID_AKMP.

-The Encapsulation field (if present) carries an EAPOL PDU.
+The Encapsulation field (if present) carries an EAPOL PDU from the PAE.(#980)

 Include(#676) the AKM Suite Selector element indicating the same IEEE 802.1X AKM indicated in the first Authentication frame.